bnittalee/Technology-Access-Seattle/README.md

 [Technology Access and Adoption Survey Codebook](https://github.com/bnittalee/Technology-Access-Seattle/blob/main/Data/Technology_Access_and_Adoption_Survey_2018_Codebook.csv)

-The enivronment requirements is in the `requirements.txt1 file`
+The enivronment requirements is in the `requirements.txt` file